makerdao/developer-portal/content/resources/documentation/dai.js/getting-started.md

 const maker = await Maker.create('http', {
   plugins: [McdPlugin],
   url: `https://mainnet.infura.io/v3/${infuraKey}`,
-  privateKey: myPrivateKey
+  privateKey: myPrivateKey,
 });

 // verify that the private key was read correctly console.log(maker.currentAddress());

 // make sure the current account owns a proxy contract;
 // create it if needed. the proxy contract is used to
 // perform multiple operations in a single transaction await maker.service('proxy').ensureProxy();

 // use the "vault manager" service to work with vaults const manager = maker.service('mcd:cdpManager');

 // ETH-A is the name of the collateral type; in the future,
 // there could be multiple collateral types for a token with
 // different risk parameters
-const vault = await manager.openLockAndDraw(
+const vault = await manager.openLockAndDraw('ETH-A', ETH(50), DAI(1000));
-  'ETH-A',
-  ETH(50),
-  DAI(1000)
-);

 console.log(vault.id);
 console.log(vault.debtValue); // '1000.00 DAI'